Using an Internal Load Balancer with an App Service Environment

-- host intranet applications, like line of business applications, securely in the cloud which you access through a Site to Site or ExpressRoute VPN
+- host intranet applications, like line-of-business applications, securely in the cloud that you access through a Site to Site or ExpressRoute VPN

 - host apps in the cloud that are not listed in public DNS servers

-- create internet isolated backend apps which your front end apps can securely integrate with
+- create internet isolated backend apps with which your front-end apps can securely integrate

 There are some things that you cannot do when using an ILB ASE.
 Those things include: